 After many years of riding single-speed cruisers with coaster brakes, I'm upgrading to a hybrid road bike.
 What do I need to know? [more inside]

+I have a five year old bike - an Avanti Blade.
+In those five years it's averaged 2 hours / week of riding.
 I'm being told I need to replace not only the chain but the front and back cogs but I have questions .... ! [more inside]

+I'm planning a cycling trip to San Francisco to the Pigeon Point Lighthouse in Pescadero in July.
+I think I have a pretty good idea of how to get there by just following Highway 1, but I'm not sure how to get back.
 Instead of going back the way I came, I'd like to ride from Pescadero over the Santa Cruz mountains to Silicon Valley and catch the CalTrain into the city.
 Can anyone suggest a route?
 The shorter the better, so the station is not important!
 I know it'll be a climb.

 I am looking to buy a bike for basic getting-around-the-city purposes and I'd like to better understand the relative advantages of "hybrid" type bikes and "Dutch/upright" type bikes. [more inside]

 How does it influence my riding if I carry my 3.5 lb bike lock in my bag on my back instead of on the bike frame?
 Not an athlete, but I like riding fast. [more inside]

 My roommate bikes about 4 miles to work.
 His feet are size 13 and he uses platform (flat) pedals.
 He wears pretty chunky shoes.
 We live in Portland, OR.
 For HolidayGiftingTime I bought him some Sugoi Resistor booties, but within a month they have shredded and ripped to the point of uselessness.
 What are some other options for the large-footed, shreddy-pedaled biker?
 Are there any booties specifically for platform pedals? [more inside]